 Assume $q\not=0$.
-We want to compute the action of the square of the antipode on the matrix elements of the unitary irreducible corepresentations defined above.
+We want to compute the action of the square of the antipode on the matrix coefficients of the unitary irreducible representations defined above.
 Since we have $S^2(a)=a$, $S^2(c)=q^2c$, and $S^2(v)=v$, we get

 $p\in\mathbb{Z}$, $s\in\frac{1}{2}\mathbb{Z}_+$, and $-s\le k,\ell\le s$.